joshleaves/advent-rs/NOTES_2017.md

 ## Day 13: Packet Scanners

 The maths were a bit annoying on this one, and I was hoping for a specific mathematical formula that would prevent me from looping over all scenarios.
 I found something that felt promising and ported the code from Python, but to no avail, my original code was already faster...

+## Day 14: Disk Defragmentation

+I kinda liked this one.